protocol/launchpad/content/en/curriculum/ipld/introduction/index.md

 1. Binary blobs of data - "blocks"
 2. Their associated content identifiers - CIDs

 These are both the core concerns of IPLD.
-IPFS builds on these primitives to provide a sophsticated peer to peer content addressing data stack, with a mature suite of tooling to deal with files.
+IPFS builds on these primitives to provide a sophisticated peer to peer content addressing data stack, with a mature suite of tooling to deal with files.

 Only the smallest files in IPFS are stored as a single blob ("block"): to keep block size practical, files are split up into chunks and spread across multiple blocks and linked together into a single graph.

 Directories are graphs of named links pointing to files, forming graphs that address other graphs

 ### Tutorials